crisap94/Attiny85PWMController/README.md

 - **LCD Display**: 20x4 I2C with address 0x27.
 - **LED Strip**: Monochrome strip driven via a transistor connected to PB1.

+## Continuous Integration

+This project uses GitHub Actions for continuous integration:

+- **Test Workflow**: Automatically runs unit tests when pull requests are opened or code is pushed to master.
+- **Build Workflow**: Builds the firmware and verifies compilation.

+You can see the status of these workflows on the GitHub repository's Actions tab.

 ## Contributions

 Contributions are welcome!
 Please feel free to open issues or submit pull requests to enhance the project.
+When submitting pull requests, please ensure that:

+1. All tests pass successfully
+2. New features include appropriate tests
+3. Code follows the existing style and conventions

 ## License